 On successful completion of this module students should be able to:

-• Identify the key national and international developments that impact on the evolution of firms and sectors;
+• Identify the key national and international developments that impact on the evolution of particular sectors and firms

-• Analyse how different economic policies impact on the evolution of firms and sectors;
+• Analyse how different economic policies impact on the evolution of firms and industries

-• Analyse how different firms strategise to maximise the benefits or minimise the costs of changes in economic policy and in the legal, political, national and global economic environments.
+• Analyse how different firms maximise the benefits or minimise the costs of changes in economic policy and technology and in the legal, political, national and global economic environments.